fazle-rabbi-dev/Rainbownote/README.md

 Contributions are welcome!
 Feel free to fork the repository, open issues, and submit pull requests to enhance Rainbownote further.

----

-`Happy note-taking with Rainbownote! 📝`
+*Happy note-taking with Rainbownote! 🎈*

 ### 📬 Connect with me
 > Let's connect!
 Reach out for collaborations, projects, or just a friendly chat.